 If a Candidate so wishes one of the Examiners will call the Schedule of Manoeuvres, if the Candidate accepts this, they have to call "Start" at the beginning of the Manoeuvre and "Complete" at the end of the Manoeuvre.
 Without a call then examiners will make their own assessment.
+Manoeuvres are flown one after the other except where a "Free Pass" is indicated

 - 1. Take off into wind and climb to approx. 50 metres, then complete a rectangular circuit away from the pits and ending over the Take-off Area.
-Continue flying upwind and turnaround. - 2.
+Continue flying upwind and turnaround.
+(90 degs corner turns required) - 2.
 Fly the opposite hand rectangular circuit downwind, at a similar height beginning and ending over the take-off area.
 Continue flying downwind and make a turnaround. - Fly upwind to perform a "Horizontal Flat figure of eight" followed by a free downwind pass.
-Aircraft flies away from pilot prior to the centreline and crosses the centreline at 45 degs (plan view) continuing on to perform the first circle in the same direction of entry, crosses over the centre again at 45 degs and continues to complete the second circle finishing on - 4.
-One inside loop (upwind).
+Aircraft flies away from pilot prior to the centreline and crosses the centreline at 90 degs (plan view) continuing on to perform the first circle in the same direction of entry, crosses over the centre again at 90 degs and continues to complete the second circle finishing on the entry line and travelling upwind. - 4.
+Following the free downwind pass perform one inside loop (upwind).
 Continue upwind and climb to a turnaround in preparation for No.5 - 5.
 One outside loop (downwind) from height.
 Continue downwind and onto a holding height turnaround in preparation for No.6 - 6.
 One split S (upwind) and centred on pilot position.
 Model performs a half roll at height followed by a half loop, followed by level flight on the baseline, continuing on to a downwind turnaround. - 7.
 Flying upwind, complete a Stall turn with nose away from pits approx. 50 metres past the centreline.
 Continue downwind to a turnaround - 8.
 Complete two consecutive rolls into wind (noting rotation Left or Right), centred and continue to a turnaround. - 9.
 Complete two consecutive rolls downwind.
 (Opposite rotation to above), centred and continue to a climbing Turnaround to gain height. - 10.
 Continue to centreline and complete a spin with three complete turns and recover upwind. - 11.
 Enter directly into a rectangular landing approach into wind and overshoot with simulated landing at low speed. - 12.
 Continue upwind and complete a rectangular landing approach and land into designated landing area.
 This area will be defined in advance by the examiners and will usually be a clearly defined runway.
 Running off after landing will not be penalised.